angry-bender/forensicssetup/README.md

 - [x] Plaso - Maintainer Contacted - Workaround made
 - [ ] winbg- Maintainer Contacted
 - [ ] regripper- Maintainer Contacted - (Also part of autospy)

+### Package issues

+- [ ] Dcode DCode-x86-EN-5.2.20195.4.exe seems to be crashing on launch in a VM.
+Developer contacted

 ## Announcements